jsaileruow/radi-db/FM_Burner/README.md

 # General Information

-General overview about the folder structure is described in the main `README.md` file.
+General overview about the folder structure is described in the main `README.md`
+<XXXX TODO: link XXX> file.
 <XXXX A bit more infoXXX>

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**